-Settable demand ammeter thresholds are available for both demand ammeters in units of amps secondary.
-The thresholds are PDEM and NDEM for the phase and ground/residual demand ammeters, respectively.
+Settable demand ammeter thresholds are available for all three demand ammeters in units of amps secondary.
+The thresholds are PDEM, QDEM, and NDEM for the phase, negative-sequence, and ground/residual demand ammeters, respectively.

-If demand currents exceed a threshold, the respective Relay Word bit PDEM or NDEM is asserted.
-These Relay Word bits can alarm for phase overload or residual current unbalance and can warn of impending overcurrent relay pickup and timing to trip due to such overload and unbalance conditions.
+If demand currents exceed a threshold, the respective Relay Word bit PDEM, QDEM, or NDEM is asserted.
+These Relay Word bits can alarm for phase overload and negative-sequence or residual current unbalance and can warn of impending overcurrent relay pickup and timing to trip due to such overload and unbalance conditions.